Converting a stove top recipe to an Instant Pot – African Sweet Potato and Peanut Stew

 - When pressure indicator drops, remove the lid.
 In a measuring cup or small bowl, combine peanut butter with 1/3-1/2 cup of liquid from the pot.
 Stir until combined and then add back into the pot.

 - Taste for seasoning.
 Add salt to the pot or serving if needed.
-Top with a sprinkling of the chopped peanuts.
+Top with a sprinkling of the chopped peanuts and cilantro, if using.

 About the Author